kosnet2/genre-it/README.md

 ## Acknowledgments

+* Kudos to [hackcyprus](http://comeback.hackcyprus.com/) for organizing the event
-* Kudos to anyone whose code and ideas were
+* Kudos to anyone whose code and ideas were used in our project
 * Kudos to all the open source community for allowing us achieve the impossible